-4.2 Clinical Testing
+4.4 Clinical Testing

-To determine the effectiveness of our designed localization needle guide compared to the traditional freehand method, we received IRB approval for clinically testing the device.
+To determine the effectiveness of the proposed localization needle guide compared to the traditional freehand method, we received IRB approval for clinically testing the device.
 The testing set-up is identical to the set-up used in the current methodology of a needle localization procedure, except a phantom breast model will be used in the place of a patient.
 The newly developed breast model will be in a hospital or clinic room with a radiologist, a mammography machine, and any other support staff necessary for the localization procedure.
 Breast models will be randomly assigned to each phase (control vs. experimental).
 Each physician participating will complete both phases of the study.
 The study subjects will be any hospital staff trained to perform the needle localization procedure.
 They will first take a pre-study survey reporting their current experience with the procedure and amount of training received.
-Next, the subjects perform the standard localization procedure while the researchers record the following metrics: time from initial needle puncture to final removal and number of corrections and images during procedure.
+Next, the subjects perform the standard localization procedure time, and number of corrective images taken during procedure.
 Next, the subjects are trained to use the needle guide using a standard training protocol.
 They are all given 15 minutes maximum for training.
 Then, they perform the procedure with our needle-guide while the researchers measure the same metrics.
-After all the subjects finish with testing, we will analyze the accuracy of needle puncture in the final medio-lateral images; the researcher performing the analysis will be blinded to the images.
+After all the subjects finished with testing, we analyzed the accuracy of needle puncture in the final medio-lateral images; the researcher performing the analysis was blinded to the images.